Italy sells debt at record low cost in pre-QE bond-buying frenzy

 In Germany, seven-year yields dipped around three basis

-the euro zone benchmark -- were 2 bps lower at 0.30 percent,
+the euro zone benchmark - were four bps lower at 0.29 percent.